right

 How often should our content and data sync with Brainfish?
 You can schedule regular syncs and trigger on-demand refreshes whenever key Warehouse Management articles or schemas change.

 Does the program support multiple languages and localized content?
-Yes, Brainfish syncs selected locales and serves localized answers based on user, site, or account settings.
+Yes, Brainfish syncs selected locales and serves localized answers based on user, facility, or account settings.

 Keep exploring